 In 2023 The Nuffield Trust and The King's Fund's vision for community pharmacy highlighted the importance of smoking cessation services and the need to expand to provide openaccess support to all smokers and users of vapes.
-Community pharmacy is a key source of smoking cessation advice and support, not only for tobacco products, but increasingly for vapes.
+Community pharmacy is a key source of smoking cessation advice and support, not only for tobacco products, but increasingly for vapes9.

-This, therefore, leaves prescribers of stop smoking medicines with the options of short and long acting NRT and bupropion.
+This, therefore, leaves prescribers of stop smoking medicines with the options of short and long acting NRT, bupropion and potentially cytisine.
 NRT is clinically and cost effective when used according to guidelines.
 NRT is also the safest remaining medicinal option and can offer almost immediate relief from nicotine cravings and withdrawal symptoms.
 Combining more than one therapy, for example a patch and a nasal or mouth spray, may offer the most effective approach when using NRT.
+It is interesting to note that the nicotine mouth spray has new indication for vaping cessation for patients who may be concerned about long term vaping use10.